Trump's Iran Ceasefire End Sparks Oil Past $92 a Barrel

-Former President Donald Iran Deal">Trump stated the ceasefire with Iran is 'over' on July 8, 2026, following a renewed wave of strikes.
+Former President Donald Trump stated the ceasefire with Iran is 'over' on July 8, 2026, following a renewed wave of strikes.
 The announcement triggered an immediate spike in global oil benchmarks, with Brent crude futures climbing over 3.5% to breach $92 per barrel.
 This move signals a rapid deterioration in Middle East stability and raises the risk premium embedded in energy markets.
 The declaration follows a series of retaliatory attacks that have effectively collapsed the temporary truce negotiated earlier this year.

 The current escalation directly reverses a period of relative calm established by a fragile ceasefire agreement in late 2025.
 That agreement had temporarily halted a cycle of provocations between Iran and its regional adversaries, contributing to a stabilization of oil prices below $85.
 The breakdown occurs against a macro backdrop of already-tight physical supplies, with OPEC+ maintaining production cuts and global inventories declining.
 The trigger for the renewed hostilities appears to be a targeted strike on Iranian military assets, which Tehran attributed to a U.S.-aligned regional power.